Rick-Hiemstra/vwqc/README.md

 syntax on
 ```

-The following packages are used by VWQC: git, par, and ripgrep.
+The following packages are used by VWQC: git and ripgrep.

 - `git` facilitates the installation of Vim plugins.
-- `par` is used by VWQC for interview text formatting, and
 - `ripgrep` is used for searching projects.

 For Debian and Debian-based Linux distributions these packages can be installed with the following command:

 ```
-$ sudo apt install git par ripgrep
+$ sudo apt install git ripgrep
 ```
 On Linux systems with `snapd` installed `ripgrep` can alternatively be installed with: